j-d0g/mistral-7b-nli/project_blog.md

 1.  **Initial Thought Generation:** `open-mistral-7b` was used to generate the first pass of `thought_process` and `predicted_label` for the training/dev data.
     *   **Rationale:** Analysis suggested this 7B model was less prone to "overthinking" on this specific dataset.
 Simpler reasoning paths often correlated with the *correct* label according to the (sometimes subjective) ground truth.
 There was a strong correlation observed: fewer generated tokens often meant higher accuracy.
     *   **Goal:** Maximize alignment with the provided "gold standard" labels, even if some labels seemed questionable upon human review or when compared to stronger models.
+    *   <!-- TODO: Insert a concrete example here illustrating how simpler 7B reasoning aligns with a subjective label where a more complex model might diverge.
+Plan: Sample ~100 examples, generate with open-mistral-7b and a stronger model (e.g., deepseek-coder-v2-instruct or open-mistral-nemo), find cases where 7B is correct (per label) and the stronger model is incorrect. -->

 2.  **Reflection on Errors:** For examples where `open-mistral-7b` initially predicted the *wrong* label, `open-mistral-nemo` (a stronger 12B model) was used for reflection.
     *   **Rationale:** When the 7B model failed, a more powerful reasoning model was needed to generate a *corrected* thought process leading to the *true* label (which was provided during the reflection prompt).
 The 12B model was deemed better suited to exploring diverse reasoning paths required to "fix" the initial incorrect logic.